zircleUI/docs/docs/api/z-canvas.md

 # z-canvas

 ## Description
-This component is a wrapper and provides the frame to develop your project.
+This component is a wrapper and provides the "frame" to develop your project.
 All your zircle's components needs to be inside `z-canvas`.

 ### View management
 `z-canvas` has just one property called `views` that passes your views to the child component `z-view-manager` that controls how views are displayed.
-To achieve that Zircle uses a kind of [**navigation stack**](https://developer.apple.com/documentation/uikit/uinavigationcontroller).
-In this type of interface, only one view is active at a time, but the last two views are also shown.
+To achieve that **zircle ui** uses a sort of [**navigation stack**](https://developer.apple.com/documentation/uikit/uinavigationcontroller).
+In this type of interface, only one view is active at a time, but with **zircle ui** the last two views are also shown.

 ### Zoom transitions
 The transition between views are also performed inside `z-canvas`.
-When a new view is triggered `z-canvas` calculates the inverted position and inverted scale of the triggered view and apply them to the canvas.
+When a new view is triggered `z-canvas` calculates the inverted position and the inverted scale of the triggered view and apply them to the `z-canvas`.

 **Caveats**
 Currently zoom levels are restricted to 6.
 If you figure how to unlock more zoom levels let me know openning an issue or submiting a PR.